MeikelLP/kotlin-for-beginners/docs/pages/What_is_Kotlin.md

 ## Compatibility Features

+* Can be compiled to Java bytecode, Native, Javascript or WebAssembly.
 * [Supports Java 6, 7 and 8 compatible bytecode](https://kotlinlang.org/docs/reference/faq.html).
 * Supports Android, server-side, web (JavaScript), desktop and native development use cases.
 * You can mix Kotlin and Java in on project and use them seemlessly together.